 It’s totally up to you what you want – just keep in mind that both these materials fill a certain niche.

-Moving back to reality we’ll take a look at our last materials – metal grinders.
 The two most common materials here are aluminum and titanium, however there are others such as zinc that make an occasional appearance.

 Metal grinders will generally give you the best grind and have the most advancements.
 The ability to use CNC machines to create a device with precision along with the strength of metal has a lot of advantages.
 Aluminum and titanium grinders will see significantly less wear and will often times have much sharper and much more effective teeth for grinding.